How sustainable is your university?

 How does this all take place?

-Assessment will take place in summer 2022, and universities will be told the exact dates in May 2022.
+Assessment will take place in summer 2023.
 A team of People & Planet staff and trained volunteers evaluate every university and allocate scores for each question depending on the evidence that is publicly available for each university.

 Finally, the scores are added together and each university is ranked in the order of their total percentage score.
 The highest scoring university is ranked top of the People & Planet University League!